JannieI/canvas-workstation-V3/src/app/roadmap.md

         - data bars inside text values
         - sub totals and grand totals
         - can add labels, once
+        - Sybrin wants to see previous versions of the Datasources!
+        - export to Excel, pdf (Power BI can export to pdf with drill down !!)

     Data types and field lengths: